blahosyl/spicy/README.md

 ###### Instances of Ingredient cannot be duplicated

-Instances of ingredient where `ingr_name` & `preparation` is the same cannot be duplicated.
+Instances of Ingredient where `ingr_name` & `preparation` are the same cannot be duplicated.

 - "cheese, sliced" and "cheese, grated" are both possible
 - 2 instances of "cheese, grated" are not allowed

-This is true when added new ingredients as well as when editing exisitng one would result in a duplicated.
+This is true when adding new ingredients as well as when editing existing ones would result in a duplicated.

 ###### IngredientQuantities **can** be duplicated